 - Cons: Slate is expensive and heavy.
 Therefore, it requires extra fortified framing and professional installation.

-Longevity: Slate will last a lifetime, even multiple lifetimes.
-Hard slate will last anywhere from 75 to 200 years, soft slate will last between 50 to 125 years.
+Slate will last a lifetime, even multiple lifetimes.
+Hard slate will last anywhere from 75 to 200 years, the soft slate will last between 50 to 125 years.

-4. Metal Roofing: Metal roofing has recently spiked in popularity throughout residential neighborhoods due to its durability, longevity, and unique style.
+Metal roofing materials have recently spiked in popularity throughout residential neighborhoods due to their durability, longevity, and unique style.

 - Steel Roofing: Most standing seam metal roofing falls in this category and is an alloy of iron and other elements.

-- Aluminum Roofing: Lightweight and strong, but less style options and prone to denting.
+- Aluminum Roofing: Lightweight and strong metal shingles, but with fewer style options and prone to denting.

-- Copper Metal Roofing: Beautiful and unique, but more expensive than other metals.
+- Copper Metal Roofing: Beautiful and unique, but more expensive than other metal roofing materials.

-- Corrugated Metal Panel Roofing: Usually only used on smaller structures like a shed or small outbuilding.
+- Corrugated Metal Panel Roofing: These metal shingles are usually only used on smaller structures like a shed or small outbuilding.

 - Zinc Roofing: Similar to copper, used more commonly in Europe because of the cost.